EEdwardsA/EEdwardsA.github.io/aboutme.md

 title: About me
 ---

-Passionate about public policy, evidenced-based decision-making, and improving autonomy and well-being for all sapient beings.
+Passionate about public policy, evidence-based decision-making, and improving autonomy and well-being for all humans.

 ### My story